University is accredited by AACSB International - The Association to

 Prerequisite Core that haven�t been satisfied in the applicant's undergraduate

 program of study.
 Students enrolled in other graduate programs may be

 allowed to enroll in MBA courses, provided that they have met the

 prerequisites or their equivalents and have been approved by the

-Basic Core - courses provide an adequate background for students
+Prerequisite Core.
+These courses provide an adequate background for students

 who have earned non-business baccalaureate degrees.
 At the time of

 entry, the College of Business' Graduate Program Committee will determine the Basic